How to hack your annual leave and public holidays for the rest of the year

 With some strategic booking – even if you only have a handful of annual leave days left - you can use them to maximise consecutive days out of the office for the rest of the year.

-By cleverly pegging your selected dates to public holidays, managing director of Hays in New Zealand David Trollope, says you’ll unlock more dates so that you can increase your time off without resorting to unpaid leave, he said.
+By cleverly pegging your selected dates to public holidays, managing director of Hays in New Zealand David Trollope says, you’ll unlock more dates so that you can increase your time off without resorting to unpaid leave.

 READ MORE: